BRACKEN

 Great Stickle Pike, Broughton Mills, Cumbria.
 Photo: © RWD

 Bracken colonizes dry moors and heaths on mountains.
-The brown areas are where this years bracken has died.
+The green areas are bracken, the brown areas are where this years bracken has died.
 The windy paths enticing...

 12th June 2009, Greenside Gill, Glenridding, Cumbria.
 Photo: © RWD